apache/incubator-devlake-website/docs/UserManuals/TeamConfiguration.md

 description: >
   Team Configuration
 ---
-## What's this for and how it works?
+## What is 'Team Configuration' and how it works?

-To render metrics by team, DevLake needs to know about the team configuration in an organization, specifically:
+To render and organize metrics by team, DevLake needs to know about the team configuration in an organization, specifically:

 1. What're the teams?
 2. Who're the users?
 3. Which users belong to a team?
 4. Which accounts belong to a user?

-Each of the questions above translates to a table in DevLake's schema, illustrated below:
+Each of the questions above corresponds to a table in DevLake's schema, illustrated below:

 ![image](/img/Team/teamflow0.png)